-If you suffered injuries in a crash someone else caused, a bicycle accident lawyer in Houston can help you protect your rights.
-You could be eligible for significant compensation for your injuries.
-This is money that a quality attorney will aggressively pursue on your behalf.
+If you suffered injuries in a crash someone else caused, our bicycle accident lawyer in Houston can help you protect your rights.
+You could qualify for significant financial recovery for your injuries.

-The personal injury team at D. Miller & Associates, PLLC, has a special focus on bicycle accident law.
-Our track record is long and substantial, as is our list of successful claim outcomes for bicycle accident victims.
+D. Miller & Associates, PLLC® track record is long and substantial, as is our list of successful claim outcomes for bicycle accident victims.
 We want to put our knowledge, tools, and resources to work for you.

-The attorneys at D. Miller & Associates, PLLC, have helped many bicycle accident victims recover the compensation they deserve for their injuries.
+The attorneys at D. Miller & Associates, PLLC®, have helped many bicycle accident victims get the financial recovery they deserve for their injuries.
 We may be able to help you, too.
-We focus on identifying all responsible parties, gathering evidence, building a thorough, compelling case, and never accepting a settlement that does not provide all the compensation you deserve.
+We will focus on:

 Drivers in larger cars, trucks, or SUVs often fail to see bicyclists on the road.
 They may also engage in unsafe driving behaviors, such as speeding or trying to narrowly pass a bicyclist.
 In other instances, drivers are simply not paying attention to the road while they are behind the wheel.

-- A pedestrian who caused you to fall from your bicycle; or
+- A pedestrian who caused you to fall from your bicycle

 No matter how your accident occurred or who the responsible parties are, we can help you hold them liable for their negligence—and for your damages.